|Average Salary||Avg. Hourly Wage|

 That amount is enough to circle the entire planet over 15 times.

-It’s not even including the local connections within communities, cities, and neighborhoods.
+It does not even include the local connections within communities, cities, and neighborhoods.

-The power grid is the mechanism that distributes electricity from power stations to industry, businesses, and homes.
+The power grid is the mechanism that distributes electricity from power stations to consumers.

-America is big and heavily relies on hundreds of thousands of power-line miles to preserve the modern standards of living and keep the industry going.
+The U.S. heavily relies on hundreds of thousands of power-line miles to preserve modern standards of living and keep the industry going.

-A lot of linemen are engaged in the maintenance, repair, and upgrading of the power infrastructure of the nation.
+And so, a lot of linemen engage in the maintenance, repair, and upgrade of the power infrastructure of the nation.

 It takes a team of skillful, adaptable, and flexible tradesmen to install, repair, and maintain electrical power lines.